santimirandarp/simple-recursive-search/README.md

 [![Test coverage][codecov-image]][codecov-url]
 [![npm download][download-image]][download-url]

-Simple and lightweight NodeJS tool to recursively retrieve file and directory paths.
+Async function that retrieves file and directory paths.

-It will return any files and optionally dotfiles, and optionally directories.
-You can filter all by name as well.

-This is still a very unreliable version.
+This is still an experimental version.

 ## Installation